‘They Had No Reason To Shoot My Dog’: Philadelphia Police Kill Pit Bull Whose Owner Says Was Play-Fighting With Brother

 That was what was happening around 12 p.m. on Wednesday at their home on the 2900 block of North Leithgow Street in Philadelphia’s Fairhill neighborhood, she said, when two uniformed Philadelphia Police officers shot and killed Chuckie.

-Nieves’ 7-year-old son Jayden Nieves was screaming during the fight.
+Nieves’ 7-year-old son, Jayden Nieves, was screaming during the fight.
 That’s when neighbors hopped the fence, thinking the boy was hurt.

 Neighbors tried separating Chuckie and Chico using a rake, other tools and even a sink.

-“We’ve had them since they were five and eight days old,” Nieves said.
+“We’ve had them since they were 5 and 8 days old,” Nieves said.
 “They locked snouts so we were trying to separate them.
 I’m screaming at them, ‘Don’t hit him, just pull him back, he won’t bite, just pull him back.'”

 During the commotion, two uniformed officers assigned to the Narcotics Strike Force unit were on patrol in the area.

-They heard yelling coming from the area of 4th and Indiana Streets when they were directed to Nieves’ backyard, which was enclosed by a chain-linked fence that stands approximately six feet tall.
+They heard yelling coming from the area of 4th and Indiana Streets when they were directed to Nieves’ backyard, which was enclosed by a chain-linked fence that stands approximately 6 feet tall.

 10 Suspected Child Predators Arrested In Delaware County, Officials Say

-“They approach the sound where they hear the noise coming from,” Philadelphia Police Captain Sekou Kinebrew said.
+“They approach the sound where they hear the noise coming from,” Philadelphia Police Capt.
+Sekou Kinebrew said.
 “And they’re summoned to location by concerned citizens.”

 One officer fired at Chuckie as the dog ran between two of the men.
 Seconds later, the dog re-emerged and charged at the other officers.
 That’s when both officers fired their guns at Chuckie.